 You can prevent the spread of grey mould by using fresh compost, watering from the side and removing dead leaves and stems.

 Busy Lizzie Cuttings and Propagation

-This annual was once grown as a houseplant, and there’s no reason why it won’t thrive indoors provided it’s given enough light; a conservatory or bright windowsill out of strong, direct light, would be perfect.
+Busy Lizzies are often grown as annuals but can be grown as a houseplant, and there’s no reason why it won’t thrive indoors provided it’s given enough light; a conservatory or bright windowsill out of strong, direct light, would be perfect.